Walmart Case Study (Business Model):

 The consumer is treated as the king of the market and that is what captured by the Walmart to maintain its customer relationship.

-According to Walmart, there are four factors that drive a customer’s choice of retailer.
+According to Walmart, four factors drive a customer’s choice of retailer.
 These are Price, access, assortment & experience.

 4. Success Story of Walmart

-There are four important factors that drive the success story of Walmart.
+Four important factors drive the success story of Walmart.

 - Large Sales Volume: Walmart core agenda is to make goods and services available to the consumers at a low price.
 This drives their sales many folds and hence increase their sales volume.